ansible/ansible-builder/docs/definition.rst

 The following keys are valid for this section:

     ``ansible_core``
-      The version of the Ansible python package to be installed.
+      The version of the Ansible Python package to be installed.
 This value is a dictionary with a single key, ``package_pip``.
 The ``package_pip`` value is passed directly to `pip` for installation and can be in any format that pip supports.
 Below are some example values: